ablab/spades/docs/running.md

 Note:
 - this option is NOT mandatory for using `--restart-from` and `--continue` options, but may speed them up;
-- making checkpoints may take more time and significant amount of disc space.
+- making checkpoints may take more time and a significant amount of disk space.

 `--disable-gzip-output`
     Forces read error correction module not to compress the corrected reads.
 If this options is not set, corrected reads will be in `*.fastq.gz` format.